Gratitude

 I am grateful to Betsy Brown for her kindred spirit, loving patience, spiritual perspective, for treating me to Beth Hart, and for the great photo.

 To Daniel Henry-Smith who partners with Paco through his company, Siren Arts Productions for your creativity, your knowledge, your generosity, your fun parties (thanks, Artis, as well), your talent, for nailing the vision on the You Can't Hide the Light video, and for introducing us to Europe.
+Hugs to his great husband Artis, and to his dog Sydney and horse, Picasso,

 I am grateful to my wonderful family for their love, encouragement and support over the years.
 I am sure it hasn't always been easy.
 Thank you!
 I love you.